YunoHost/doc/packaging_apps.md

 * install script should use the command-line method instead of calls to curl through web install form;
 * install script should save install answers;
 * application sources should be checked with a control sum (sha256, sha1 or md5) or a PGP signature;
-* scripts should be tested on Debian Stretch 32 bits, 64 bits and ARM architectures;
+* scripts should be tested on Debian Buster 32 bits, 64 bits and ARM architectures;
 * backup and restore scripts should be present and functional.

 To be define the quality of a package, it'll obtained a [level](/packaging_apps_levels), determined according to somes criteria of installation and according to respect to [package guidelines](packaging_apps_guidelines).